instana/openapi/spec/descriptions/tagSyntheticSettings.md

   PoPs.
 This property is optional, and its default value is Simultaneous, and only Simultaneous is supported, i.e., Synthetic tests run at all locations simultaneously.
 - **testFrequency** How often the playback for a Synthetic test is scheduled.
 The unit of the testFrequency parameter is minute.
   The default is every 15 minutes.
 The range is from 1 minute to 120 minutes.
+  For SSLCertificate tests, the default is every 24 hours and the range is from 60 minute to 1440 minutes.

 ## Synthetic Credentials: